ncsurobotics/SW9A-AcousticsFPGA/sim/bartlett_datapath/README.md

 The current design multiplies a 4x1 matrix by its conjugate transpose, for a total of 16 multiplies.
 Therefore, the use of 16 complex multiply IPs is very wasteful for both power and resources (DSP/LUT), and a better design could be implemented.
 NOTE: The diagonal of the resulting matrix is still going to be 0 for the imaginary.
-5. FFT - The FFT uses a Radix2 implementation, however, a Radix4 implementation would be ~50% faster for a minimal resource usage increase.
+5. **DONE** FFT - The FFT uses a Radix2 implementation, however, a Radix4 implementation would be ~50% faster for a minimal resource usage increase.
 3. RXX - The complex matrix multiplier uses IPs which are configured to take in 32 bit (16imag,16real) numbers, and output 64 bit (32imag,32real) numbers.
 The current implementation has those numbers then being arithmetically bit shifted 16 bits to the right to become 32 bit numbers again.
 The IP allows for configurable output size, therefore having it output 32 bit numbers would, most likely, internalize the logic we are putting into the scalar divide, and save some registers.